Prajwal-new/Devops-Assign/README.md

 ```bash
 terraform destroy
 ```
- After some time the Instance will be automatically destroyed
+ After some time the Instance will be automatically destroyed since we hace automated to stop the instance

 ---